vmtk/SlicerExtension-VMTK/Docs/ArterialCalcificationPreProcessor.md

 ### Usage

 Segment an arterial lumen from a contrast enhanced CT scan by any means, from a diseased and calcified arterial tree.
 Select this segment and its source volume, choose an appropriate margin and apply.
+Optionally, the intensity range defining the calcifications can be probed and adjusted.

 ### Post-processing